devopsguytm/nodejs-tekton/README.md

 ## Estimated time

-It should take you approximately 1-2 hours to provision the OpenShift / K8s clusters and to perform these tutorials.
+It should take you approximately 1 hour to provision the OpenShift / K8s cluster and to perform these tutorials.

 ---